kavia-common/document-processing-platform-18817-18827/intelligent_receipt_processing_frontend/README-INTEGRATION.md

 - Searching documents
 - Managing versions
 - Monitoring processing jobs
-- Admin dashboard for stats and users
+- Admin dashboard for monitoring

 ## Environment variables
 Create a .env file at the project root with: